Douglas S. Eakeley

 A former Rhodes Scholar and graduate of Yale Law School, Professor Eakeley served as first assistant attorney general of the State of New Jersey.
 In 1993 he was appointed by President Clinton to the board of directors of the Legal Services Corporation, which he chaired until April 2003.
 His current professional affiliations include serving as Chair of the New Jersey Institute for Social Justice and trustee of Legal Services of New Jersey.

 Professor Eakeley is the first occupant of the Alan V. Lowenstein Chair in Corporate and Business Law, which was established by the late Alan V. Lowenstein, founder of Lowenstein Sandler and a major figure in the New Jersey legal and non-profit communities.
+He is also the founder and Co-director of the Rutgers Center for Corporate Law and Governance.

 - Voice: (973) 353-3105